Minimum-CD/cd-manifesto/content/ExperienceReports/_index.md

 ## MinimumCD in the Media

-- [CodingBlocks Podcast, February 27, 2022](https://www.codingblocks.net/podcast/minimum-viable-continuous-delivery/): The host discuss their impressions of the project
+- [CodingBlocks Podcast, February 27, 2022](https://www.codingblocks.net/podcast/minimum-viable-continuous-delivery/): The hosts discuss their impressions of the project
 - [Tiny DevOps #21: Minimum Viable CD](https://jhall.io/archive/2021/11/30/minimum-viable-continuous-delivery/): Jonathan Hall talks to one of the core team about the goals of the project